 Immediately after the presidential election, the office was a dreary and sad place.
 Elizabeth took it upon herself to develop “campfires” - lunchtime chats focusing on personal wellness and sharing good news - for our colleagues to attend.
 Campfires have rapidly evolved into informal, yet informative, discussion groups where we were able to connect with our peers outside of a professional lens.
 Each meeting has a general theme, and some have had presentations on topics of interest to the group, yet are unrelated to our daily duties.
 Elizabeth then used the campfires as a way to support professional development among her fellow staff, both by allowing staff to volunteer to present on topics about which they're passionate and by offering up the administration and logistics of the campfire to staff who were interested in growing their leadership skill set, but have yet to have an opportunity.
 The campfires have truly been a beacon of connectedness amid our quotidian routines and we are grateful to Elizabeth for this generous contribute to work-life balance.

 In the past few months, Alyssa has been instrumental in developing our efforts to engage and communicate with parents of Berkeley-Haas students.
-Haas' nascent parents program is benefitting from Alyssa’s creativity and enthusiasm in repurposing existing communications for a new audience, thereby amplifying our impact without the need to spent time and resources creating a new content.
-Specifically, Alyssa has repurposed our “B-HAN” (Berkeley-Haas Alumni Network) monthly eNewsletter, curating the content that would be most interesting to parents.
+Haas' nascent parents program is benefiting from Alyssa's creativity and enthusiasm in re-purposing existing communications for a new audience, thereby amplifying our impact without the need to spent time and resources creating a new content.
+Specifically, Alyssa has re-purposed our “B-HAN” (Berkeley-Haas Alumni Network) monthly eNewsletter, curating the content that would be most interesting to parents.
 Alyssa is analyzing click-through rates to identify the stories and resources most interesting to parents, and is using this data to inform future decisions about communicating with our Berkeley-Haas parents in a meaningful way.
 Alyssa created a custom message on the first parent newsletter, welcoming and introducing parents to the Haas community.
 This newsletter had an open-rate of over 50% and a click-through rate of 17%!
-The Haas parent community is becoming more connected to the school thanks to Alyssa’s creative work.
+The Haas parent community is becoming more connected to the school thanks to Alyssa's creative work.

 Amy, Kaitlin and Ricardo have been student employees with DAR for the past few years and have become invaluable members of the team.
 Over the years they developed significant institutional knowledge, took on greater responsibilities and improved a number of processes.
 Here are some of their most recent accomplishments: